nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/load-balancer.md

 The first section of the 'server' block defines common directives.

-- The 'listen' directive instructs nginx to listen on port 80 for incoming traffic.
+- The `listen` directive instructs nginx to listen on port 80 for incoming traffic.
-- The server\_name directive instructs nginx to check that the HTTP 'Host:' header value matches 'myservice.example.org' (change this value to your domain).
+- The `server_name` directive instructs nginx to check that the HTTP `Host:` header value matches `myservice.example.org` (change this value to your domain).
-- The 'client\_max\_body\_size' directive instructs nginx to accept request bodies up to 21MBytes, this is necessary to support attachments being sync'd to Sync Gateway.
+- The `client_max_body_size` directive instructs nginx to accept request bodies up to 21MBytes, this is necessary to support attachments being sync'd to Sync Gateway.

 ```groovy
 location / {